Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * Functionality to allow users to comment on blog posts.
 * Functionality to allow users to add guest blog posts.
 * Introduction of pagination on blog page to not overwhelm readers with too many posts on one page.
+* Functionality that sends out an order confirmation email once a user makes a purchase.

 ---
 <span id="technologies"></span>